jsk336/docs/resources/faq.md

 {{site.project_title}} uses Chromium's continuous build infrastructure to test the entire system and each polyfill, individually.
 See our [build status page](/build/).

+### Why choose google GO as the basis?

+Go is an open source language designed and built by Google to make building fast, simple and scalable software.
+Go is capable of concurrency and communicating directly with devices.
+Learn go [here] (http://go-book.appspot.com/index.html)

 ## Data Access